 And a fat-to-protein ratio of about 74%.

-Even when you consider the protein-boosting effect of the peas, this looks like the profile of a canned dog food containing a moderate amount of meat.
+Even discounting the protein-boosting effect of the peas, this still looks like the profile of a canned dog food containing a moderate amount of meat.

-Halo is a meat-based canned dog food using a moderate amount of named meats and liver as its main sources of animal protein, thus earning the brand 4 stars.
+Halo canned dog food is a meat-based wet product using a moderate amount of named species as its main sources of animal protein, thus earning the brand 4 stars.